Economics - Applied Community & Economic Development

 - have earned a four-year bachelor's degree or its equivalent from a college or university that is accredited by the appropriate regional accrediting association, or do so within one academic year

 - present official transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
 Transcripts can be emailed from the university to Admissions@IllinoisState.edu or mailed in a sealed envelope to: Office of Admissions, 201 Hovey Hall, Campus Box 2200, Normal, IL 61790-2200

 International students can learn more about specific application requirements by visiting the Office of Admissions.

 Additional Program Admission Requirements

-- have successfully completed basic college courses in calculus and statistics, principles of economics, and intermediate courses in microeconomic and macroeconomic theory.
-Students who do not meet these requirements may still be admitted into the program, but they will be expected to take additional coursework prior to beginning graduate study to remedy designated deficiencies.
+If you do not meet the coursework requirements, you may still be admitted into the program, but you will be expected to take additional coursework before starting graduate study to remedy designated deficiencies.

-- upload into the online application system a two-page statement of purpose describing why they would like to be in the economics-applied community & economic development graduate sequence at Illinois State University.
+Write and upload a two-page statement of purpose describing why you would like to be in the Economics – Applied Community and Economic Development graduate sequence at Illinois State.

-- upload into the online application system a sample of academic writing (at least five pages)
+Submit a sample of your academic writing (at least five pages).

-- Letter of Service (Applied Community & Economic Development Fellows Program)
+- Letter of Service (Applied Community and Economic Development Fellows Program)

 - Official Description of Service (Peace Corps Fellows Program)

-Applicants who submit all materials according to the posted instructions and by the posted deadlines, and whose materials indicate potential for success in their chosen program, will complete a required interview (by phone or in person).
+Applicants who submit all materials according to the posted instructions and by the posted deadlines, and those whose materials indicate potential for success in their chosen program, will complete a required interview by phone or in person.

 - Fall (August) Term — March 1